 Notes

-- Leave the fat on the corned beef when simmering as it helps cook it really tender and gives it lots of flavor.
+- When simmering, leave the fat on the corned beef; it helps cook it tender and gives it lots of flavor.
 For this method, cook it fat side up.

 - The key is to simmer, not boil, the beef and vegetables—low and slow, as my late mother used to say.

-- Slice the corned beef against the grain, as this produces the most tender pieces that do not fall apart.
+- Slice the corned beef against the grain, producing the most tender pieces that do not fall apart.

 Nutrition